 P E R F O R M A N C E

-“The form of the poem is like the form of a new public sphere, like the structure of a new idea.
-Looking for forms in the arts is like looking for new standards of what we may regard as society, power, and so on.”
+“The form of the poem is like the form of a new public sphere, as the structure of a new idea.
+Looking for forms in the arts is like looking for new standards of what we may regard as a society, power, and so on.”

-After performance we initiate a 20 minute discussion with all those attending.
+After the performance, we initiate a 20-minute discussion with all those attending.

 _the idea of the post collective was already born inside ODC_

-We at the post ODC collective believe that it is essential to create an environment where people like us do not struggle to get assimilated but strive to rethink and reconceptualize critically a future where the identity of the refugee is celebrated as Hannah Arendt whould say: as “the vanguard of their peoples”, people who can thing beyond the limits of the nation states constructions, where “history is not a closed book to them” . for this to happen these people deserve a level of participation in the society that is not just filling in the gaps of representing diversity but allows them to take active control as stakeholders.
+We at the post ODC collective believe that it is essential to create an environment where people like us do not struggle to get assimilated but strive to rethink and reconceptualize critically a future where the identity of the refugee is celebrated as Hannah Arendt would say: as “the vanguard of their peoples”, people who can think beyond the limits of the nation-states constructions, where “history is not a closed book to them”. for this to happen these people deserve a level of participation in the society that is not just filling in the gaps of representing diversity but allows them to take active control as stakeholders.

-The agency and existential empowerment of the individual “arises only when people act together” and, as such, the collective seeks to forge ongoing connections and modes of exchange with other groups and organizations.
+The agency and existential empowerment of the individual “arise only when people act together” and, as such, the collective seeks to forge ongoing connections and modes of exchange with other groups and organizations.

 We should have a number of points and questions ready that we can use to initiate discussion if need be.
 Important is to try to bring Post Collective and ODC into comparison/relation to the goals and methods of The Alliance and the different issues raised at Mechelen.